paylogic/pip-accel/README.rst

 The ``pip-accel`` program is a wrapper for `pip <http://www.pip-installer.org/>`_, the Python package manager.
 It accelerates the usage of ``pip`` to initialize `Python virtual environments <http://www.virtualenv.org/en/latest/>`_ given one or more `requirements <http://www.pip-installer.org/en/latest/cookbook.html#requirements-files>`_ files.
 It does so by combining the following two approaches:

 1. Source distribution downloads are cached and used to generate a `local index of source distribution archives <http://www.pip-installer.org/en/latest/cookbook.html#fast-local-installs>`_.
 If all your dependencies are pinned to absolute versions whose source distribution downloads were previously cached, ``pip-accel`` won't need a network connection at all!
-This is one of the reasons why ``pip`` can be so slow: given absolute pinned dependencies available in the download cache it will still scan `PyPi <http://pypi.python.org/>`_ and distribution websites.
+This is one of the reasons why ``pip`` can be so slow: given absolute pinned dependencies available in the download cache it will still scan `PyPI <http://pypi.python.org/>`_ and distribution websites.

 2. `Binary distributions <http://docs.python.org/2/distutils/builtdist.html>`_ are used to speed up the process of installing dependencies with binary components (like `M2Crypto <https://pypi.python.org/pypi/M2Crypto>`_ and `LXML <https://pypi.python.org/pypi/lxml>`_).
 Instead of recompiling these dependencies again for every virtual environment we compile them once and cache the result as a binary ``*.tar.gz`` distribution.